FL-Bias/ASTRAL/code/README.md

 ## Usage
 ### ASTRAL, FerFaid*, FairFL*, FedAvg
 To launch an experiment, use the script ```ASTRAL/Astral.py``` and the json configuration file correponding to the experiment.
-Json files for different datasets and data distribution can be found in ```../../settings/```
+Json files for different experiments can be found in ```../../settings/```

-Example: launching ASTRAL on a FL scenario consisting of: Adult, 10 clients, single the sensitive attribute considered by ASTRAL.
-The command is the following:
+Example: for launching ASTRAL on a FL scenario consisting of: Adult, 10 clients, a single sensitive attribute considered by ASTRAL; the command is the following:

 ```bash
 cd ASTRAL